-With Halloween closing in, I decided to get in the spirit and make a double-double-toil-and-trouble sign.
+With Halloween coming up, I decided to make a “Double Double Toil and Trouble” sign.

-Here’s what I started with: a thrift store frame I had bought a few years back, thinking it was the perfect size (11 1/2 inches by 36 inches) for a subway sign.
+I started with a thrift store frame I had bought a few years back, thinking it was the perfect size (11 1/2 inches by 36 inches) for a subway sign.
 It was, but I never could decide what I wanted the sign to say, so the frame sat empty.

-Once I had the plywood trimmed to fit, I painted it with some black chalk paint I had on hand.
+With the plywood trimmed to fit, I pulled out some black chalk paint I had on hand and started painting.

 In order to transfer the design, I rubbed chalk over the back of the paper.